dalong0514/readnotes/20190102原文复制/2019039The-Art-of-Insight-in-Science-and-Engineering/2019039The-Art-of-Insight-in-Science-and-Engineering0801.md

 (9.118)

 Let's review how the four powers of 𝜔 got here.
-For low frequencies—and visible light is a low frequency compared to the natural electronic-vibration frequency of an air molecule—the amplitude of spring motion is independent of the driving frequency.
+For low frequencies — and visible light is a low frequency compared to the natural electronic-vibration frequency of an air molecule — the amplitude of spring motion is independent of the driving frequency.
 The acceleration is then proportional to 𝜔2.

 And the radiated power is proportional to the square of the acceleration, so it is proportional to 𝜔4.